johanhaleby/stub-http/README.md

 There are several library specific "http faking" libraries out there such as [clj-http-fake](https://github.com/myfreeweb/clj-http-fake) and
 [ring-mock](https://github.com/ring-clojure/ring-mock) but they won't work unless you're using a specific library.
-I couldn't find a library agnostic library for faking HTTP responses so I sat out to write one myself based on MockWebServer in [okhttp](http://square.github.io/okhttp/).
+I couldn't find a library agnostic library for faking HTTP responses so I sat out to write one myself based on [nanohttpd](https://github.com/NanoHttpd/nanohttpd).
 This is useful if you want to test your app against a "real" HTTP server with actual HTTP requests.
 And even if you don't _want_ to this it may be your only option if you're (for example) is using a Java library that makes HTTP requests and you want to fake its responses.